 Identifying such resources and configuring schedules to run them only when needed eliminates payments for unused services and reduces your cloud costs.
 For instance, a heat map can show you whether you can safely shut down your development servers on weekends.

-7. Rightsize computing services
+7. Rightsize Computing Services

 You need a complete overview of your cloud services to rightsize.
-For this, you may have to recentralize your IT or ensure each department operates on cloud environments using the same account.
+For this, you may have to re-centralize your IT or ensure each department operates on cloud environments using the same account.

-For example, you can identify the over-provisioned or idle assets with granular visibility.
+For example, you can identify over-provisioned or idle assets with granular visibility.
 In addition, the rightsizing tool recommends changes to ‘rightsize’ usage and reduce costs.
 Such tools also optimize the cloud by helping you achieve peak performance from the paid resources.

-A rightsizing tool sends you notifications when the costs go over a defined percentage in a predetermined period.
+A rightsizing tool sends you notifications when costs go over a defined percentage in a predetermined period.
 You can also configure the tool to terminate unused assets after this period to continue optimizing your cloud costs.

-8. Consider multi-cloud vs. single cloud
+8. Consider multi-cloud vs. single-cloud

 Some companies seek out multi-cloud solutions to avoid vendor lock-in.
-This is a valid strategy for increasing uptime and availability, but this comes with cost-losing potential volume discounts by a single cloud vendor.
+This is a valid strategy for increasing uptime and availability, but this comes with cost-losing potential of volume discounts by a single cloud vendor.

 Additionally, there are administrative hassles of switching between platforms, paying for network traffic between clouds, and training staff on multiple clouds could, therefore this should be kept in mind while thinking to save money with a multi-cloud strategy.